You probably have a dozen items on your to-do list.

 You can use web marketing to complement what your current strategy.

 It may sound like we are throwing all other marketing under the bus, and that’s not the case.
 Web marketing can energize the efforts of your current marketing strategy.
 Companies can continue using some of their tried-and-true efforts and add online promotions into the mix.
 It is true, however, that after a bit of time, many companies spend most of their marketing efforts on their web strategy and decrease their budgets on other forms of marketing.
-Web marketing just performs that good!
+Web marketing just performs that well!

 The great news is that, by thinking about and educating yourself on how marketing on the web can increase your business, you’ve already taken a few steps down the path to success.